 Project Location: Bois d’ Orange, Gros Islet, Saint Lucia

 Project Description: Backed by the Government of Saint Lucia, an opportunity exists for a suitable investor to develop an ICT Business Center in the commercial hub of Gros Islet.
-The proposed Center is an ideal location for a host of ICT-focused businesses including call centers; Business and Knowledge Process Outsourcing (BPO/KPO); web development; mobile application development; image processing and software development.
+The proposed Center is an ideal location for a host of ICT-focused businesses, including call centers, Business and Knowledge Process Outsourcing (BPO/KPO); web development; mobile application development, image processing, and software development.
 The site is located in Bois d’ Orange in the northernmost district of Gros Islet, approximately 2 miles from the main entertainment area of Rodney Bay and 5 miles from the capital, Castries.
-The property in question totals 5.21 acres or 21,099 square meters which comprise 17 separate, yet continuous parcels of land.
+The property in question totals 5.21 acres or 21,099 square meters, which comprises 17 separate, yet continuous parcels of land.
 The site features an unfinished office complex consisting of three incomplete structures.
-Construction of these buildings commenced in 1999/2000 and ceased in 2005 with partial construction to building one (60% complete) and buildings two and three (30% complete).
+Construction of these buildings commenced in 1999/2000 and ceased in 2005 with partial construction to buildings one (60% complete) and two and three (30% complete).
 The original development plan called for 182,175 square feet of commercial space and office space to be serviced by adequate parking in the basement and the front of the structure.
 This prime commercial real estate sits on a prominent site along the Castries/Gros Islet Highway.

-Investment Type: The Government of Saint Lucia has expressed support to transform the property into a thriving business center in line with the surrounding area and welcomes savvy investors to invest in this property.
+Investment Type: The Government of Saint Lucia has expressed support for transforming the property into a thriving business center in line with the surrounding area and welcomes savvy investors to invest in this property.
 Incentives are available for qualifying projects that enhance the socio-economic development of Saint Lucia.
-Some of the key aspects of the legislation include a period of exemption for corporate taxes; the ability to purchase duty-free materials and components to be used within the investment project, for example, construction related vehicles and equipment; furniture, etc.
+Some of the key aspects of the legislation include a period of exemption for corporate taxes; the ability to purchase duty-free materials and components to be used within the investment project, for example, construction-related vehicles and equipment, furniture, etc.

-For more information about these three investment opportunities as well as others in Saint Lucia, visit the website for Invest Saint Lucia.
+For more information about these three investment opportunities and others in Saint Lucia, visit the website for Invest Saint Lucia.

 Top photo: Aerial view of Siant Lucia with Piton Mountains off in the distance.
 Photo: © flickr/Jean-Marc Astesana.